 - Red Pepper Flakes – to add some heat.

-- Dried Oregano – dried parsley will also work.
+- Dried Oregano – use Italian Seasoning, or dried parsley will also work.

 - Paprika – for an intense taste and flavor, you can also use smoked paprika.